Marine primary production: Overview

 The rate of marine primary production is controlled primarily by light availability, nutrient supply, and temperature.
 In the sunlit surface layer of the ocean, photosynthesis by phytoplankton is generally limited by nutrient concentrations rather than light, while in deeper waters, low irradiance restricts production.
 Nitrogen, phosphorus, and in some regions, iron are the key limiting nutrients.
 Productivity is highest in coastal upwelling zones and high-latitude spring blooms, where nutrient availability is abundant, and lowest in subtropical gyres, which are characterized by strong stratification and low nutrient availability.

 Marine primary production is measured as gross primary production (GPP), the total carbon fixed by photosynthesis, or as net primary production (NPP), which subtracts the carbon respired by primary producers themselves.
-Estimates are made using in-situ bottle incubations, satellite ocean-color observations, and global biogeochemical models.
+Estimates are made using in-situ bottle incubations, satellite ocean-colour observations, and global biogeochemical models.
 Current analyses suggest that marine NPP averages about 45–55 gigatons of carbon per year, accounting for nearly half of Earth's total primary production.
 This production fluctuates across regions and time scales, influenced by phenomena such as the El Niño–Southern Oscillation, monsoons, and long-term shifts in ocean circulation.